 Imagine for a moment, an orchestra without a conductor.
 Mindful of your aesthetics, a designer can navigate and filter the myriad selections available to you while dodging transient trends in style, to achieve a result that is uniquely yours.

-Judith is the founder and principal designer of her award-winning firm which specializes in residential design.
+Judith is the founder and principal designer of her award-winning firm.
 She is a contributor at Houzz, and you may have seen her winning furniture entry in Crate and Barrel’s first designer Challenge.

 Armed with an education in fine arts and formal training in Interior Design in Toronto where she received high honours, her work is inspired by broadly reaching disciplines.
 A love of painting and drawing as well as architecture brings a fresh sparkle to her work.
 She often starts a project with the client’s artwork and creates the room around it.

 Her heritage includes an illustrious, century-run, multi-generational furniture manufacturing business.
 Her grandfather's firm (ran together with two of his cousins) was formative in the furniture industry in Ontario, setting the standards for manufacturing practices, planful reforestation and responsible tree harvesting.
 A scan through the book published about their history reads like sections from a design history page-book spanning the time-period from 1886 to 1987, from late Victorian Era to mid-century modern and later.
 You may have come across the family name – Krug Bros.
 Even today their pieces can be found around the globe.
 Childhood memories of the sawmill, visiting the factory, and annual trips to the furniture show crystalised Judith's appreciation for quality craftsmanship.
 (She will actually show you the underside of a sofa in a showroom and tell you why it is going to last 30 years … or why it isn’t.)